 1984 -- Yuri Gagarin Mine opens on the far side of the Eisa moon.

-1992 -- With the breakup of the Soviet Union, the Eisa colonies are dissolved, leaving remaining colonists to fend for themselves.
+1992 -- With the breakup of the Soviet Union, former Soviet colonies are dissolved.
+Mining operations are Mars are sold to the United States, Japan, and the UAE.
+The Eisa colony is abandoned, leaving remaining colonists to fend for themselves.

 Mid-90's -- Former colonists subsist on the agricultural economy they had built during the 80's, occasionally trading with passersby and nearby colonies for supplies.
 The colony remained in a perpetual economic depression.